Wendi Mae Davidson

 People tend to want their daughters and sons to marry people that are from Texas.

-Just a few months into their relationship, much to their excitement, Wendy became pregnant once the initial shock wore off i think mike was definitely excited to be a dad he really loved kids
+Just a few months into their relationship, much to their excitement, Wendy became pregnant.
+Once the initial shock wore off, I think Mike was definitely excited to be a dad.

-in september 2004 mike and wendy tied the knot in a courthouse wedding just a couple weeks after their son was born wendy um bought this veterinary clinic
+In September 2004, Mike and Wendy tied the knot in a courthouse wedding, just a couple weeks after their son was born.
+Wendy bought this veterinary clinic

-and they remodeled it and put in a an apartment actually right in veteran Plane so they lived right there
+and they remodeled it and put in an apartment actually right in veteran clinic, so they lived right there.

 It was like clouds filling the sky.